-Jeffery A. Goad, PharmD, MPH, is vice president of the National Foundation for Infectious Diseases (NFID).
-He is professor and chair of the Department of Pharmacy Practice at Chapman University School of Pharmacy.
-For more than 20 years, Dr. Goad has maintained an active practice in travel medicine and immunization services.
+Jeffery A. Goad, PharmD, MPH, is president-elect of the National Foundation for Infectious Diseases (NFID).
+He is a tenured professor of Pharmacy Practice and associate dean of Academic Affairs at Chapman University School of Pharmacy.
+For more than 20 years, he has maintained an active practice in travel medicine and immunization services.
 He coordinates and teaches courses in travel medicine, immunizations, and parasitology.
-He is currently a national faculty and advisory board member for the American Pharmacists Association (APhA) Pharmacy-Based Immunization Training Program and chair of the APhA Travel Medicine Advanced Competency Training Course.
+He is the NFID liaison to the Meningococcal Work Group of the Advisory Committee on Immunization Practices (ACIP), and is currently a national faculty and advisory board member for the American Pharmacists Association (APhA) Pharmacy-Based Immunization Training Program and chair of the APhA Travel Medicine Advanced Competency Training Course.

-Dr. Goad is past chair and co-founder of the International Society of Travel Medicine’s Pharmacist Professional Group and past president of the California Immunization Coalition and California Pharmacists Association.
+He is past chair and co-founder of the International Society of Travel Medicine (ISTM) Pharmacist Professional Group and past-president of the California Immunization Coalition and California Pharmacists Association.